How does salary sacrifice work?

 Many employers offer salary sacrifice schemes, giving staff an opportunity to exchange part of their salary for a non-cash benefit such as childcare vouchers, a bike or company car.
 It can also be referred to as ‘salary exchange’ and one of its most common uses is increasing pension contributions.

-A Salary sacrifice pension allows you to use the money you save on National Insurance Contributions and income tax to top up your pension and increase its value over time.
-Because of the savings you can make, salary sacrifice pension contributions are more tax efficient than the personal contributions you’d ordinarily pay into your pension.
-Salary sacrifice can give you the same amount of contributions for a lower overall cost, or a higher level of contributions for the same overall cost.
+A salary sacrifice pension allows you to use the money you save on National Insurance Contributions and income tax to top up your pension and increase its value over time.
+Because of the savings you can make, pension contributions made in this way are more tax efficient than the personal contributions you’d ordinarily pay into your pension.
+With this system, you can make the same amount of contributions for a lower overall cost, or a higher level of contributions for the same overall cost.

 Not all employees will qualify for salary sacrifice and if you’re on a low wage it may not be possible to reduce your earnings further.
-Your earnings will need to be more than the national minimum wage after taking salary sacrifice.
+Your earnings will need to be more than the national minimum wage after taking advantage of this type of contribution.

 It can be setup through a contractual agreement with your employer, however you should be able to opt out of the scheme at any time, as long as outstanding balances have been paid.
 Salary sacrifice comes at no additional cost to you or your employer and there are several tax benefits for both parties.